Tell us about your background. Where did you grow up? Your family?

 How has this shaped your artistic philosophy?

-My paintings draw from childhood memories and experiences shaped by my exposure to not only the rich culture of Asian influences at home and in the San Francisco Bay Area, but by the admiration I have for my parents who showed on-going support to me for pursuing a strong fine arts background.
-My mom’s profound encouragement to my sisters and me to tag along to the artist’s studios she visited, most definitely had a positive impact on us.
-She isn’t here to see my own art studio, but I know she would be so proud.
-My mom showed me that you can live a life full of color, or not.
-I love to travel in general as it offers perspectives like no other where your sense of balance is often disrupted in a good way.
-But my most enduring and magical influences come from being mom to my three sons.
+My paintings draw from childhood memories and experiences shaped by my exposure to not only the rich culture of Asian influences at home and in the San Francisco Bay Area, but by my mom’s profound encouragement to my sisters and me to tag along to the artist’s studios she visited.
+My mom showed me that you can live a life full of color, or a life of beige; I’ve chosen color!

 What artists have had the biggest influence on your work?

-I lean towards the early abstract expressionists, Kandinsky, Hans Hoffman, Rothko and Motherwell, where shapes and color, or the absence of, represent the story.
-I gravitate to the Bauhaus Movement and to the everlasting influences of those ideals; I am also a big fan of the Arts and Crafts style probably because of its obvious nod to Japanese design, as well as Mid-century modern architecture and design.
+I have always liked the early abstract expressionists where shapes and color, or the absence of, represent the story.
+I gravitate to the everlasting influences of The Bauhaumovement where art, craft and technology exist side by side; The Arts and Crafts style because of its obvious nod to Japanese design as well as to Mid-century modern architecture and design.

 What is your artistic philosophy?